The 2020/21 NCAA college basketball season start date was pushed to Nov. 25, but there will be a season of some sort for

-Regardless of it being in the midst of a global pandemic, it’s a long haul from the holiday tournaments in Nov/Dec to the grind of the conference schedule in Jan/Feb to the regular-season wrap-up in March.
+Regardless of it being in the midst of a global pandemic, it’s a long haul from the season-opening tourneys to the grind of the conference schedule to the regular-season wrap-up in March.
 After playing up to 31 regular-season games, the 32 conferences play for automatic tournament bids while 36 teams hope they’ve done enough to earn an at-large NCAA Tournament invite.

 How can you bet on college basketball games in the US along the way?
 Here’s your complete guide to legal online college basketball betting in the US including live NCAAB odds from legal online sportsbooks in multiple states.